gsoules/AvantCommon/README.md

 # AvantCommon

-This plugin is required by the [AvantRelationships](https://github.com/gsoules/AvantRelationships) plugin.
+This plugin is required by the [AvantRelationships](https://github.com/gsoules/AvantRelationships) and [AvantSearch](https://github.com/gsoules/AvantSearch) plugins.
 It provides no functionality of its own.

 ## Installation